hygorluz/GeoRanker-s-Test/README.md

 # Instructions

+1 - Download the php directory.
-To test, run command 'docker-compose up' in php directory.
+2 - To test, run command 'docker-compose up' in php directory.